 Philli, who is now 28, works in consultancy with Nutshell Food and runs masterclasses for skilled chefs at her business Chef Tribe.

 She enjoys cooking ‘pretty dirty food’, a hashtag she uses in her business.
-Starring in the first heat, Philli made it to the second round alongside chef Sammy, and has since gone through to the semi-finals!
+Philli made it to the final four!

 Victor Okunowo is head chef at pan-African-style restaurant Talking Drum London and offers private dining bookings.

 The 25-year-old spends most of his time in London, and occasionally does Victor’s Tapas Tasting videos on his Instagram.